-Is coding only for people who like maths, logic, and analytical thinking?
-For geeks, gamers or geniuses?
 Or is coding a means to create for the arts, human-centred design, empathy, storytelling, human connection, building imaginary worlds, characters and adventures, social impact and creative expression.

-Coding is not just about maths and logic, students can also use it to create visual art like these spirographs
+It is not just about maths and logic, students can also use it to create visual art like these spirographs

 In the words of Steve Jobs, ‘Computer science is a liberal art’.
 Coding and, more broadly, technology are tools that enable creation, innovation, expression and impact in any field or context, whether in sciences and maths or creative arts and social sciences.
-Forgetting the creative potential to coding means that we miss out on enabling creative types with a new tool.
+Forgetting the creative potential of coding means that we miss out on enabling creative types with a new tool.
 Let’s have a look at some of the creative, human-centred projects Australian students have built.

 TED – Talking, Entertainment Droid